prashant-ramcharan/courgette-jvm/README.md

     * _When using CourgetteRunLevel.SCENARIO, only failed scenarios will be re-run._
     * _When using CourgetteRunLevel.FEATURE, the entire feature (including all scenarios) will be re-run._

-* **excludeFeaturesFromRerun** : If set, Courgette will prevent features from re-running when it fails.
+* **excludeFeatureFromRerun** : If set, Courgette will prevent features from re-running when it fails.
-    * _Example: If `excludeFeaturesFromRerun = {Feature1.feature}` and `Feature1.feature` and `Feature2.feature` both fail, Courgette will not re-run `Feature1.feature` but will re-run `Feature2.feature`.
+    * _Example: If `excludeFeatureFromRerun = {Feature1.feature}` and `Feature1.feature` and `Feature2.feature` both fail, Courgette will not re-run `Feature1.feature` but will re-run `Feature2.feature`.
 This is useful when you need to prevent a specific feature or scenario from re-running._

 * **rerunAttempts** : The number of re-run attempts for a failed scenario. (_rerunFailedScenarios must be set to true_)